 - Highfive does not require that local users be able to directly access our devices: All meeting-related transmissions are directly with the meeting servers.

 Having Highfive on a dedicated VLAN means you can keep your existing network configuration and security rules without negatively affecting the network traffic throughput that comes with using a real-time video conferencing service like Highfive.

 Applying the following network recommendations can help to eliminate problems with realtime video conferencing traffic.

 - Routing Priorities.
 Wherever possible, set the routing priority for Highfive traffic to real time in your network.

 - Traffic-shaping and bandwidth-shaping rules.
 Set Highfive traffic at the highest available priority to ensure it gets routed most efficiently.

 - Deep-packet inspection rules and devices (DPI).
-Exclude Highfive traffic from passing through the any DPI process to help ensure a smooth link between client devices and the meeting servers.
-DPI devices can interrupt realtime traffic flow in a way that leads to higher latency, data bursts, and more retransmission.
+Exclude Highfive traffic from passing through any DPI process to help ensure a smooth link between client devices and the meeting servers.
+DPI devices can interrupt real-time traffic flow in a way that leads to higher latency, data bursts, and more retransmission.